- Homepage

 This workshop will offer an interactive and innovative approach of neuroanatomy.
 Students will have the opportunity to study the central nervous system using the AKIVI platform.
 This interactive class will link fundamental morphological anatomy with its clinical applications.

-Dr Florian Bernard is a neurosurgeon specialized in skull base surgery and vascular neurosurgery.
+Dr Florian Bernard is a neurosurgeon specializing in skull base surgery and vascular neurosurgery.
 He also holds a PhD in functional anatomy and virtual reality, and is a researcher within the CRCINA (INSERM U1232).
 Dr Florian Bernard is deeply involved in innovative teaching at the University of Angers.
 He created AKIVI (Anatomical Knowledge In Virtual immersion), an application for studying anatomy.